 Premiere Rush on mobile has the same features and capabilities as Premiere Rush on the desktop.
 One additional feature on mobile is the ability to capture videos and photos right from within the Premiere Rush app.

 Here are answers to some frequently asked questions about Premiere Rush on mobile.

 Premiere Rush is built so that you can seamlessly move between editing on your desktop and mobile devices.
 You can use Premiere Rush only on desktop or mobile, or on both devices.
-All of your projects created in Rush can be accessed across your mobile and desktop devices.
+All of your projects created in Rush can be accessed across your mobile and desktop devices with a paid Premiere Rush subscription.
 For more information on syncing, see How project syncing works in Premiere Rush.

 Yes.
 On your mobile device, you can download Premiere Rush for free from the iTunes App Store for iOS (iPhones and iPads) or the Google Play Store or Samsung Galaxy Store (Android phones).
 Once you've downloaded and installed the app, you can sign up for a free Adobe ID (if you don't already have one).
-You can also sign in using your Google or Facebook credentials.
-With your free Adobe ID, you get 2 GB of cloud storage and the ability to export up to three videos.
+You can also sign in using your Google, Facebook, or Apple credentials.
+With your free Adobe ID, you can create and share unlimited projects.

 Premiere Rush on mobile is available in all countries supported by iTunes, the Google Play Store, or Samsung Galaxy Store.

 Premiere Rush is not available in China.
 This is because Adobe Creative Cloud services are currently not supported in China.
 As a result, Premiere Rush is not available in this region.

 Get started with the app by going through the one-minute interactive tutorial that walks you through the basics of editing your first video.
 This tutorial covers all of the key steps and features in Premiere Rush that you need to create and share your video.

 For further help on using Premiere Rush on mobile devices, see: